 Urban Poppy is a floral shop, and they create arrangements for weddings and photo shoots.
 They also have a selection of succulents, plants, and gift items in the store that are available for sale.

-• Grand Bohemian Gallery
+- Grand Bohemian Gallery

-• 18Loves Art
+- 18Loves Art

-• Savion Gallery
+- Savion Gallery

-These three galleries couldn’t be more different if they tried.
 Grand Bohemian contains an eclectic mix of art and art services and is located inside the JW Marriott.
 Some of the artwork in the gallery is created by locals.

-18Loves’ talented artist/owner, Amelia Jamerson, can usually be found on-site in her little glass-enclosed jewelbox of a shop.
+18Loves’ talented artist/owner, Amelia Jamerson, can usually be found on-site in her little glass-enclosed jewel-box of a shop.
 Amelia calls herself a “heart-ist” and focuses on spreading positivity through her designs.

-Her work is playful and always makes me smile, so her shop gets my pick as one worth seeing.
+Her work is playful and always makes me smile, so her shop gets my pick as the one worth seeing.

 Savion is classified as a fine art gallery, and it features a wide variety of artists and mediums.
 You’ll find everything from photography to sculpture to a unique “fire and smoke” style of creation.